DataDog/hiring-engineers/answers.md

 I had to do some research to find where the Agent config file was located.
 I found the answer at this [resource](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-).
 After moving to the `etc/datadog-agent` directory, I located the `datadog.yaml` file.
 I opened the file to edit it.

-I added some tags according to these instructions on this [page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), and then I went back to look at the host map. **I'm still not sure how to get the tags to reflect immediatedly on the host map.** I was trying to restart the service, and I don't think that worked.
+I added some tags according to these instructions on this [page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files), and then I went back to look at the host map. **I'm still not sure how to get the tags to reflect immediately on the host map.** I was trying to restart the service, and I don't think that worked.
 I couldn't figure out how to do the command to run the service check on the agent so that didn't work.
 It just updated after a while.
-Regardless, now my Agent configration file and the host map both reflect the same tags.
+Regardless, now my Agent configuration file and the host map both reflect the same tags.

 The tags are visible in the configuration file at the bottom of the terminal window: